solderneer/solderneer/site/src/content/notes/bonn-germany.md

 My host in Bonn was probably the biggest culture shock for me.
 Of the 6 subjects he took in school, 3 were English, French and Latin which I had to sit through classes for.
 This is starkly contrasted to the STEM focused education in Singapore.

-The fact that I also like [[Vienna, Austria]] seems to be a sign telling me learn German.
-And to visit [[Berlin, Germany]] at some point.
+The fact that I also like [[vienna-austria]] seems to be a sign telling me learn German.
+And to visit Berlin at some point.